Development¶

 Installing dependencies¶

-You do not need to run any of these command for docker based development,
+You do not need to run any of these commands for docker based development,

 since it is already executed inside Dockerfile.

-Please, note that poetry will automatically create a virtualenv for
+Please, note that uv will automatically create a .venv for

 this project.
-It will use you current python version.
+It will use your current python version.

 To install all existing dependencies run: